CSET and CBEST Prep: Tips for Success

 Of course, one of the best ways to prepare for these exams is to know the structure beforehand, so you’re not met with any surprises on testing day.
 For the CBEST, the reading and mathematics sections each consist of 50 multiple-choice questions and the writing section consists of two essays.
 The CSET you take will vary depending on the subject, but it typically consists of three subtests made up of multiple-choice and constructed-response questions.

-For students (or potential students) who want to practice and prepare for the exams beforehand, APU has partnered with Teachers Test Prep to offer a discount on study materials.
+For students (or potential students) who want to practice and prepare for the exams beforehand, APU has partnered with Teachers Test Prep and 240 Tutoring to offer a discount on study materials.
 Even if you feel confident about the exam, consider taking a free diagnostic test to confirm what subject areas you excel in and in what areas you should study.

 Also, take advantage of the preparation materials and interactive practice tests that are available online.
 Knowing where to focus your effort means being able to study smart and achieve the best score possible!